vtexdocs/help-center-content/docs/tracks/en/sending-products-to-amazon.md

 #### EAN exemption

-However, there are situations in which [Amazon exempts the retailer from entering the EAN](https://sellercentral.amazon.com.br/gp/help/200426310).
+However, there are situations in which [Amazon exempts the merchant from sending the EAN](https://sellercentral.amazon.com.br/gp/help/200426310).
 In this case, the exemption must be configured in both Amazon and VTEX.

 If Amazon has already granted EAN exemption for your store, please [submit a support ticket](https://support.vtex.com/hc/en-us) with the subject "Amazon - EAN exemption" to request VTEX to do the same.
 To obtain the EAN exemption, the integration must already be configured before you make the request via support ticket.